-Amazon and Google have been entwined in the battle for your smart home for years now – and the contest is heating up, as both companies release new flagship smart speakers within days of each other.
+Amazon and Google have both been head-to-head in the battle for your smart home for years now – and the contest is heating up, as both companies released new flagship smart speakers within days of each other in 2020.

 With similar prices, release dates, and designs, we can see how choosing between the Amazon Echo (2020) and the Google Nest Audio could prove challenging.

 That’s where we come in.
-While we’re waiting to test the smart speakers out for ourselves, we’ve taken a good look at the specs on offer, to give you a better idea of which speaker could be the best option for your needs.
+We've already tested both smart speakers for ourselves, combed through the specs and compared our findings below to give you a better idea about which speaker could be the best option for you and your home.

 Price and availability

 Both smart speakers are available now.
 The Amazon Echo (2020) was released on October 22 and it will set you back $99.99 / £89.99 / AU$149, which is the same price as the previous Echo was when it launched in 2019.